google/blockly-devtools/INSTRUCTIONS.md

 save them, and move them around together (as the block definitions that belong in one library will be in the same file).

-A well-designed block libraries, should be easy to understand at a high level.
+A well-designed block library, should be easy to understand at a high level.
 A good example of a block library might be "Movement Blocks," which contains all blocks related to movement for a character or robot.